open-xml-templating/docxtemplater/docs/source/full_doc.rst

         This requires to include Downloadify.js, that needs flash version 10.
 Have a look at the *output* function if you don't want to depend on it.
 This function has the advantage that it works regardless of the file size

-    getImageList()

-        this gets all images that have one of the following extension: 'gif','jpeg','jpg','emf','png' Return format: Array of Object:
-        [{path:string,files:ZipFile Object}]

-        You should'nt call this method before calling **applyTags()**, because applyTags can modify the images or their path when replacing images with other (particularly when qrCode is set to true, which is not the default case).
-You can call this method after **applyTags()** without any problems

-    setImage(path,imgData)

-        path
-            Type:"String"
-            Path of the image, given by getImageList() imgData
-            Type:"String"
-            imgData in txt/plain

-        This sets the image given by a path and an imgData in txt/plain.
-        You should'nt call this method before calling **applyTags()**, because applyTags can modify the images or their path when replacing images with other (particularly when qrCode is set to true, which is not the default case).
-You can call this method after **applyTags()** without any problems

     getFullText:([path])

         path